maze logo

 User personas use real data you've collected and observed

 When building your user personas, make sure you’re using real, up-to-date information.
-You want quantitative information from surveys as much as you want qualitative information from interviews and actual customer stories.
+You want quantitative information from surveys as much as you want qualitative information from user interviews and real-world customer stories.

 Don’t attempt to create personas from data that wasn’t collected for this specific project.
 You want the buyer persona creation process to start with project-specific user research—that’s the only way you can be sure you’re using relevant research to reflect your target personas.